20 Hairstyle Mistakes That Could Make You Look Older

 Hairstyle mistake: Getting the wrong bangs

 If you’re tempted to cut bangs, Saviano is your biggest supporter, but he cautions that it’s important to keep three factors in mind.
 “You have to get bangs that suit your lifestyle—some require trims every two to three weeks,” he explains.
 “They also have to be suitable for your hair texture and your face shape.
 If one of those three things is off, you aren’t going to enjoy your bangs.”

 And, of course, you’ll need the right tools to keep them looking great on a daily basis.
 One hair-care product?
 Drybar’s Full Pint Medium Round Brush.
 Its specially designed bristles lock in volume, add shine and decrease drying time.
 Looking for something that can give you that blowout look?
 Try the Revlon One-Step Hair Dryer—one of our editors swears by it!

 Hairstyle mistake: Going too dark

 Raven hair looks beautiful, but after a certain age, hair that is too dark and all one shade looks flat, and all the attention will be on your skin.
-If you would rather not have a spotlight thrown on fine lines and wrinkles, it’s best to incorporate a mix of shades to achieve a more sun-kissed look.
-“Going too dark with a single process can look too harsh and severe,” says Felicia Dosso, a colorist at Nunzio Saviano Salon.
+If you’d rather not have a spotlight thrown on fine lines and wrinkles, it’s best to incorporate a mix of shades to achieve a more sun-kissed look.
+“Going too dark with a single process can look harsh and severe,” says Felicia Dosso, a colorist at Nunzio Saviano Salon.
 “Softer, more natural tones are more youthful.”